Supporting your NHS

 Ensuring your money is used wisely and benefits those in need is paramount to what we do.

-We are governed by the Northern Care Alliance NHS Group’s Charitable Fund Committee (CFC) - a sub-committee of the Board.
+We are governed by Northern Care Alliance NHS Foundation Trust’s Charitable Fund Committee (CFC) - a sub-committee of the Board.

 The CFC meets quarterly, with an option of additional meetings when required.
 It ensures fund spending meets the conditions or purpose of each donation, bequest or grant received by the charity.

 Membership is made up of non-executive directors (who act as trustees), a secretary, chief finance officer, director of finance, and chief officers or directors of finance from the NCA’s four Care Organisations in Bury, Oldham, Rochdale and Salford.
 The committee also has representation from two investment companies.

 The CFC has robust policies and procedures in place to ensure:

 - Charitable activities are in line with the organisational purpose and aims and that these are delivered effectively and sustainably.

 - The Charity has strong leadership, led by an effective Board.

 - The integrity of the Charity; creating a culture to help achieve the charitable purposes and retain the public’s confidence and trust.

 - Clear and transparent decision making, and identify and mitigate any risks (financial, reputational etc) through robust decision-making processes which are informed, rigorous and timely.